ADEL Rent a Car in Punta Arenas – a review

 When picking up the car, it turned out one of the doors couldn’t be locked.
 We didn’t want to accept the car in such a condition and there was no other car available at the moment (ADEL Rent a car, like most of the local companies, is a small company with just a few cars available).

-So Gerson took the car to the garage to have it fixed and gave us his private car in the meantime – we used this time to do grocery shopping (handy when heading to Torres del Paine).
+So Gerson took the car to the garage to have it fixed and gave us his private car in the meantime.
+We used this time to do grocery shopping (handy when heading to Torres del Paine).

 Our car got fixed, and off we went to Torres del Paine.
 Because of this, we left Punta Arenas almost three hours later than planned – just a minor nuisance.
 The whole situation was dealt with efficiently and professionally and didn’t cause any disruption in our itinerary.
-For the whole rental period, we didn’t have any problem with the car.
+For the whole rental period, we didn’t have any problems with the car.

 Returning the rental car to the Punta Arenas airport

 On the day of returning, Gerson was waiting for us at Punta Arenas airport at the agreed time.

 This was quite comfortable, as we were returning from El Calafate on that day and flying back to Santiago.